Why guardrails matter

 Can I set guardrails that apply to all agents?

 Yes.
-Workspace administrators can disable capabilities workspace-wide in Agent Management.
-Per-agent guardrails (like whitelists) are still configured individually.
+Workspace administrators can disable capabilities workspace-wide in Workspace management → Capabilities.
+Per-agent guardrails (like allow-lists) are still configured individually.

 Learn more